corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/cli-commands.md

     weight: 3000
     parent: corda-5-beta-develop
 section_menu: corda-5-beta
-title: "Package Corda CLI Reference"
+title: "Corda CLI Package Reference"
 ---

 This section lists the [Corda CLI](../getting-started/installing-corda-cli.html) `package` arguments.
 You can use these commands to execute operations for working with CPB and CPI files, as described in the [CorDapp Packaging](development-tutorials/cordapp-packaging.md) section.